 I can recognise a coachwood tree, with its tall, straight trunk of smooth light grey bark.
 Horizontal ridges, a patchwork coat of lichen, tinged white, soft green, apricot.
 The larger trees have small buttresses.

-But then, on this walk, interpretive labels appeared under trees that look to my untrained eye just like coachwood but claimed to be something else, rose walnut or some kind of crabapple perhaps.
+But then, while walking along the Coachwood Track in Nymboida Binderay National Park, interpretive labels appeared under trees that look to my untrained eye just like coachwood but claimed to be something else, rose walnut or some kind of crabapple perhaps.
 Rainforest tree identification is hard, particularly when the canopy is so far up so all we can see is bark.

 Norman Jolly (1882 – 1954) was a prominent forester from the 19th century, who went to Oxford as an early Rhodes scholar and returned to create the first forestry training course before becoming Commissioner for Forests in NSW in 1926.
 This memorial grove provides a seed bank and study area.
 Look for the small monument on the left side of the road as you leave the picnic area.